tusharkalal20/Personal-Finance-Analysis/README.md

    - Total Investments

 2. Income Analysis:
+   - Income Trend over Time
    - Breakdown of Income by Different Sources
-   - Income Trend over Time

 3. Income AnalysisExpenditure Analysis:
    - Expenditure Trend over Time
-   - Categorization of Expenses by Percentage and Amount
+   - Breakdown of Expenses by Percentage and Amount

 6. Investments:
-   - Allocation of investments by Assets
+   - Allocation of Funds by different Assets
-   - Present Value of Investments
+   - Change in Savings & Investments over Time

 ## Tools Used
 - Data Loading and Cleaning - Microsoft Excel